ColorForth: History

 colorForth was originally developed as the scripting language for Moore's own VLSI CAD program, OKAD, with which he develops custom Forth processors.
 As the language gained utility, he rewrote his CAD program in it, spruced up the environment, and released it to the public.
 It has since gained a small following, spurred much debate in the Forth community, and sprung offshoots for other processors and operating environments.
 The language's roots are closer to the Forth machine languages Moore develops for his processors than to the mainstream standardized Forths in more widespread use.

-The language comes with its own tiny (63 KB) operating system.
+Moore's personal implementation of the language for IBM PC compatibles comes with its own tiny (63 KB) operating system.
 Practically everything is stored as source code and compiled when needed.
 The current colorForth environment is limited to running on Pentium-grade PCs with limited support for lowest-common-denominator motherboards, AGP video, disk, and network hardware.